Everyday activities keep many parents so busy that they can't take their children with them everywhere.

 Always check references.

-Safe Sitter, a national organization devoted to training adolescents to become safe babysitters, strongly recommends that the sitter have had some babysitting training.
-This should include what to do if a child begins to choke, basic first aid, and CPR.
+Safe Sitter, a national organization devoted to training teens to become safe babysitters, strongly recommends that the sitter have had some babysitting training.
+This should include what to do if a child starts to choke, basic first aid, and CPR.

-Parents must also make sure that their home provides first aid supplies and a safe environment.
+Parents must also make sure that their home has first aid supplies and a safe environment.

 To make sure your sitter is ready for any situation that arises and knows how to get help, give the sitter this checklist for use in an emergency: